dgrafe/libregmap/Readme.md

 This library, written in C++11, implements a generic interface for accessing Memory- or IO-Mapped registers from the linux userspace.

-The structure of the register map (for instance offsets, sizes, bitmasks) is defined in external json file.
+The structure of the register map (for instance offsets, sizes, bitmasks) is defined in an external json file.
 So your code will be kept clean of such low level details.

 The definition file is needed when instantiating the register map.
-From this map object you can access all the defined register objects which represent the mapped register including the bitmasks and feature some operators, helper functions, etc.
+From this map object you can access all the defined register objects which represent the mapped register including the bitmasks and which feature some operators, helper functions, etc.

 The intention of this library is to
 * provide an OOP interface to the register maps (Abstraction)